 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to market risk for changes in interest rates relates to fixed deposits and borrowings from financial institutions.
 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to market risk for changes in interest rates relates to fixed deposits and borrowings from financial institutions.
+The Company's exposure to market risk for changes in interest rates relates to fixed deposits and borrowings from financial instrument will fluctuate because of states to fixed deposits and borrowings from financial institutions.